-Could seabed mining BOOST our economy, or are we out of our depth?
+Could seabed mining boost our economy or are we out of our depth?

 Seabed mining is the business of sucking huge amounts of sand from the sea floor, extracting valuable minerals from it using magnets and filters, and then pumping the remaining sand back down.
 Its supporters say it could provide a multi-billion dollar boost to the New Zealand economy and create hundreds of jobs without significantly damaging the ocean ecology.

-A six-year study by GNS science suggested that there could be tens of billions of dollars worth of minerals to be found offshore.
+A six-year study by GNS Science suggested that there could be tens of billions of dollars worth of minerals to be found offshore.

 Currently four companies have permits to explore this awesome potential.
 One of the most active is Trans Tasman Resources Limited, which includes former New Zealand Prime Minister Dame Jenny Shipley on its board.
 The company was created in 2007 specifically to exploit the billions of tonnes of volcanic iron ore deposits in the sands off the west coast of the North Island.
 The company has been granted exclusive mineral rights out to 12 nautical miles along the Taranaki Bight from the Rangitikei River in the south and the Waikato River in the north.

 The plan is to extract iron ore to make steel in specialised plants in China and Russia.
-And although it can be processed into steel here at New Zealand Steel's Glenbrook steel mill, TTR's current scheme favours extracting and processing the ore out at sea, before shipping it direct to Asia.
+And although it can be processed into steel here at New Zealand Steel's Glenbrook mill, TTR's current scheme favours extracting and processing the ore out at sea, before shipping it direct to Asia.

 The company estimates that a total of $1 billion needs to be invested to develop the offshore mining industry, although the potential sources of that investment are not yet known.

-Andy Sommerville, TTR's environmental and approvals manager, says the company is ready to lodge applications to start mining South Taranaki Bight area as soon as current changes in the law governing the use of New Zealand's Exclusive Economic Zone are finalised, something that was due to happen any day as Element went to press.
+Andy Sommerville, TTR's environmental and approvals manager, says the company is ready to lodge applications to start mining South Taranaki Bight area as soon as current changes in the law governing the use of New Zealand's Exclusive Economic Zone are finalised, something that was due to happen any day (as Element went to press).

-"If we could get US$100 per tonne for our 480 Mt then that would equal $48 billion," he says.
+"If we could get US$100 per tonne for our 480 megatonnes then that would equal $48 billion," he says.
 "If developed at five million tonnes per year, that would equal revenue of $500 million per year and from that costs would need to be deducted.
 At that rate too, the 480 million tonnes resource would last 96 years."

-According to TTR it is difficult to predict the scale of the industry that could develop and the speed this might happen.
-Elsewhere around New Zealand a company called Neptune Resources has been surveying the Kermadec region's black smokers for mining potential, despite the fact that it is a 'benthic protection area' in which bottom trawling for fish is already banned and the area around the Kermadec Islands is New Zealand's largest marine reserve.
+According to TTR, it is difficult to predict the scale of the industry that could develop and the speed this might happen.
+Elsewhere around New Zealand a company called Neptune Resources has been surveying the Kermadec region's black smokers for mining potential, despite the fact that it is a benthic protection area in which bottom trawling for fish is already banned and the area around the Kermadec Islands is New Zealand's largest marine reserve.

 And Wellington-based Chatham Rock Phosphate is gathering up global investors to begin mining the seabed around the Chatham Islands for the essential ingredient in manufactured fertilisers.